• +1-703-684-6777

 www.skydrive2020.com

-The company's goals for developing eVTOL advanced air mobility (AAM) aircraft is to make safer aircraft, less costly aircraft, less noisy aircraft, autonomous aircraft and aircraft that require less infrastructure.
+The company's goals is to make eVTOL aircraft safer than conventional aircraft, less costly, less noisy, autonomous and that require less infrastructure.
 The plan is to start using the aircraft in the mid-2020s for air transportation of goods and people in areas where conventional public transportation is slow or almost nonexistent in rural and urban areas.
+The company's vision is to create a future where everyone has access to eVTOL aircraft as their daily transportation in Japan and across the world.

-The SkyDrive SD-02 is an eVTOL one person demonstrator that has an open cockpit with a roll bar and is flown using eight propellers and eight electric motors powered by batteries.
+The SkyDrive SD-02 is an eVTOL one person technology demonstrator that has an open cockpit with a roll bar and is flown using eight propellers and eight electric motors powered by batteries.
 The company started flight tests in December 2019 through the spring of 2020.
 These flight test were the first crewed "flying car" tests in Japan.
 The flights focused on testing flight maneuverability, flight stability and to determine if any additional improvements needed to be made to the aircraft.
 The SD-02 cruise speed, cruise altitude, range and flight time are unknown.

 The basic design of the SD-02 was transferred to the SD-03 one passenger eVTOL aircraft.
 The purpose of the SD-03 prototype is the get approval for an airworthiness certificate.